Shelter4Hope

 Services

-- Assistance with securing housing, household items, income, food, and more
+- Assistance with securing housing, household items, income, food, and other basic needs

-- Assistance with government programs and accessing benefits
+- Assistance accessing government programs and benefits

 - Connection to community-based resources and activities